Reuters Focus Group Prompt

 ---

-**Key concerns**: unbiased, neutral, factual, no spin, impartial, world news, reliable, free
+**Key concerns**: unbiased, factual, clean design, no bias, credible, impartial, world news, best news app

 ---